grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (### they hear the storm above, decide whether to surface)

 [//]: # (Early-night: night 3, run to Stilt City)
 Hours later, when the clock said it should be early evening on the surface of the world, Cassandra's eyes were bleary and drooping as she stared blankly at the sonar console.
-Percy and Hemi were having a discussion behind her in the sonar compartment about whether it was time to surface and begin their nighttime run.
+She found herself distracted by the discussion Hemi and Percy were having behind her about when to surface.

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 "How's the charge on the batteries, Hemi?"
 Percy asked.

 "OK, but getting low.
 We are at maybe twenty percent capacity."